 our arms ache.
 We don’t remember the dream, but the dream remembers us.

 It is there all day as an animal is there under the table, as the stars are there even in full sun.”

 ~ What We Want, Linda Pastan

-My intuition is well-developed through having been a student of Sufi meditation and dreamwork for 22 years.
-Also a trained medicinal herbalist, I bring my knowledge of herbal medicine and alternative health to bear on astrological inquiries into health situations.
+My intuition is well-developed through having been a student of Sufi meditation and dreamwork since the early 1990s.
+And as an herbalist, I bring my knowledge of alternative health to bear on inquiries into health situations.
 My parallel career as a writer/editor helps me ground and articulate my insights so that they can be easily absorbed and understood by clients from all walks of life.

 Diana’s profound and wise counsel has helped me navigate my life goals.
 Through her insights, I was able to reclaim my passion of writing and learn self-compassion along the way.
 She is gifted in the aspects of spirituality, coaching, and astrology.
 I would recommend her to anyone that has an open mind and is willing to benefit from the kind, universal energy that flows through her. ~KM

 I am deeply grateful to Diana for her insight and compassion in helping me to deal with traumatic loss and in envisioning new life paths.
 Always with humility, humor, and optimism, she is a true healer and provider of counsel!
 She is also an amazing astrologer and an accomplished student (and teacher) of psyche and inner wisdom. ~DL